 Cooking for winter wellness is about producing foods that tick all the “comfort” boxes while looking after your health and weight at the same time.

-A diet high in plant foods helps boost immunity, strengthen heart and blood vessels and even fight damaging free radicals.
+A diet high in plant foods helps boost immunity, strengthen heart and blood vessels and even fights damaging free radicals.

 The following foods are particularly useful at this time of year: